gnolang/gno/docs/getting-started/playground/start.md

 ### Deploy

 Allows users to seamlessly deploy their Gno code to the chain.
-After connecting a Gno.land wallet, users will be able to choose which package path to deploy to, as well as which network.
+After connecting a Gno.land wallet, users can select their desired package path and network for deployment. as well as which network.

 ![default_deploy](../../assets/getting-started/playground/default_deploy.png)